menahassan/interactive_map/README.md

 - improved "freestyle" feature
 - adding images to popups (e.g. flags)
 - adding more data-driven global issues to the drop-down menu
+- adding another map visualizing which embassies are open at the present moment

 Important files:
 - map/views.py - renders html template